anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 415 Unsupported Media Type: if the request uses an artifact format or Accept header value that is not supported by the MASA

 Otherwise, the MASA creates a Voucher artifact as defined in {{voucher_artifact}} and updates the audit-log as described in {{Section 5.5 of !RFC8995}}.
-The Voucher is then supplied to the registrar withen the body of a 200 OK response according to {{Section 5.6 of !RFC8995}}.
+The Voucher is then supplied to the registrar withen the body of an HTTP 200 OK response according to {{Section 5.6 of !RFC8995}}.
 In the response header, the Content-Type field MUST be set to the media type of the incoming RVR artifact.
 For the default format used in this specification, this is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.